FAQs

 If you're using the toilet in an RV or enclosed space and need to add enzymes to help control tank odor, you may still continue to do so with the Solarid Toilet, though this isn't necessary for normal operations.

-• The Solarid Toilet works very similarly to a traditional flush toilet — simply step on the foot pedal, wait a few seconds, and the internal piston system pushes the waste away.
+Step on the foot petal, wait a few seconds, and the internal piston system pushes the waste away into a sealed holding tank.

 User Guide – Perfect for first-time users.
 It walks you through how to use the toilet, step by step.